Guides

 Regular maintenance is vital to the success and longevity of every solar panel installation.

-You won’t exactly have to go out on your roof with your toolbox because solar panels and solar energy products are built to endure for decades – it must; it’s a big investment!
+You won’t exactly have to go out on your roof with your toolbox because solar panels and solar energy products are built to endure for decades, and it must.
+It’s a big investment!

 Birds, squirrels, and leaves, however, can cause damage to, or hinder the effectiveness of your solar panels’ ability to convert that light to electricity; keep your rooftop free of debris, keep trees at a distance, and think about installing an electrical deterrent, bird spikes or gargoyles.